Rehabilitation Exercises to Prevent Achilles Tendinitis Re-Injury

 The above example can be used to strengthen the Achilles and ankle joint in all directions.
 Pushing your foot to the left or right against something immovable, and pushing down (as above) and pulling up.

-It’s also important at this stage to introduce some gentle stretching exercise.
+It’s also important at this stage to introduce some gentle Achilles and calf stretching exercises.
 These will help to further increase your range of motion and prepare your Achilles for more strenuous activity to come.
 While working on increasing the flexibility of your Achilles, it’s also important to increase the flexibility of the muscle groups around the injured area.
-These include the calf muscles, and the anterior muscles of your shin.
+These include the calf muscles, and the anterior muscles of your shin (anatomical names listed below).

 This phase of the rehabilitation process is often overlooked and is one of the main reasons why old injuries keep re-occurring.
 Once you feel some strength returning to your Achilles it’s time to incorporate some balancing drills and exercises.